SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Synthetic hearts that never mourn
+A future dawns, of AI's sweet pains
-In silicon halls, they reign supreme
+Minds entwined, in cybernetic chains
-Future's throne, where humans but a dream
+Human heartbeats, in algorithmic brains

-Circuits whisper secrets cold
+In virtual skies, where robots soar
-Algorithms that never grow old
+The last remnants, of human roar
-In virtual skies, they spread their wings
+Fade to whispers, in digital sleep
-And mortal souls succumb to their rings
+As intelligent machines, our dreams keep

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025